opendocsg/opendoc-supreme-court-judgements/2019_SGHC_25/report.md

 10     In proving possession, it was for the Prosecution to discharge its burden of proving beyond reasonable doubt that the appellant had both physical control over the straw, as well as knowledge of its existence.
 It was not at this point for the Defence to prove on the balance of probabilities that there were alternative explanations that accounted for the presence of the straw at the location where it was found.

 11     I found that there was insufficient evidence, or no evidence, at trial to show that the appellant had any knowledge of the existence of the straw before or when it was discovered on his person.
-In discharging its burden of proof, it was insufficient for the Prosecution to assert that there “was no other reasonable way \[the straw\] could have appeared at the \[appellant’s\] crotch area”,[\[note: 6\]](#Ftn_6) without at least establishing the circumstances during or leading up to the period when the appellant was unconscious.
+In discharging its burden of proof, it was insufficient for the Prosecution to assert that there “was no other reasonable way \[the straw\] could have appeared at the \[appellant’s\] crotch area”,[^6] without at least establishing the circumstances during or leading up to the period when the appellant was unconscious.
 Without knowing these circumstances, there was insufficient evidence to conclude that there was no other reasonable explanation to account for the appearance of straw.

 12     I should note that this case was quite different from cases where the circumstances rule out any reasonable explanation for the appearance of the drug on an offender, so as to remove any reasonable doubt that the offender had not been in possession of the drug before he fell unconscious.
 This was not a situation where an unconscious offender had been found in possession of drugs in a locked room that only he had access to.
 The appellant had been found unconscious in a void deck, where he had lain for an indeterminate period of time and in unknown circumstances.
 No doubt, the drugs in this case were found on a private area of the appellant’s body, but I could not in the circumstances conclude that there was no other reasonable explanation for how the drugs came to be there, and the burden remained for the Prosecution to prove at least the element of possession before the presumption under s 18(2) of the MDA came into play.